China Beijing Environmental Exchange: Carbon Emissions Trading Scheme

-In 2017, the CBEEX, in collaboration with the European Energy Exchange (EEX), launched China's official Carbon Trading Scheme.
-However, trading activity did not commence immediately.
-Given its significant influence in the national economy, China effectively had the capacity to control carbon pricing within the market.
-Partnering with the EEX, the CBEEX became a key player in shaping carbon trading both domestically and internationally.
-The scheme primarily targeted thermal power plants, which are major consumers of coal and account for approximately 40% of China's carbon emissions.
+In 2017, the CBEEX, along with the European Energy Exchange (EEX), launched the official Carbon Trading Scheme.
+However, no trades were going to happen for quite some time.
+Due to the huge influence in China's economy, China had the power to essentially control the price of carbon through the markets.
+Along with the EEX as its partner, the CBEEX would be a huge influence on how carbon is traded locally, nationally, and internationally.
+The focus this time revolved around thermal power plants which are responsible for China's biggest resource consumption: coal.
+They are responsible for around 40% of China's carbon emissions.

-Trading officially began in July 2021, when orders valued at US$32 million were recorded on the first day.
-The price of carbon started at 48 yuan per tonne and later increased.
-Covering more than 2,000 plants and encompassing substantial volumes of carbon emissions, the system quickly became the largest carbon market in the world.
+Trading did not actually happen until July 2021, when $32 million worth of CO_{2} orders were made on the first day.
+The price started at 48 yuan per tonne, but soon increased.
+Due to the large amounts of capital equating to more than 2000 plants, totaling massive amounts of carbon emissions, this new scheme easily became the biggest carbon market in the world.